sahil-1234/Sahil-AnimeStick/README.md

 npm start
 # Usage
 Open your browser and navigate to http://localhost:3000 to view the dashboard.
-Use the provided interfaces to manage users, products, orders, a
+Use the provided interfaces to manage users, products, orders